Supporting the implementation of Barnahus in Slovenia - Phase II

-The project objective is to support Slovenia in establishing and operating their first Barnahus for child victims of sexual abuse in line with international standards and promising European practices.
+The objective of this joint EU Structural Reform Support (DG REFORM) - Council of Europe project is to support Slovenia in establishing and operating their first Barnahus for child victims of sexual abuse in line with international standards and promising European practices.

-The project is a second phase to the joint EU DG REFORM-CoE project “Feasibility Study for setting up Barnahus” (2018-2019) and builds on its results
+The project is a second phase to the joint EU DG REFORM-CoE project “Feasibility Study for setting up Barnahus” (2018-2019) and builds on its results.

 Its unique interagency approach brings together all relevant services under one roof to avoid re-victimisation of the child and provide every child with a coordinated and effective response that has a legal standing.
 The core purpose of Barnahus is to coordinate parallel criminal and child welfare investigations and provide support services for child victims and witnesses of violence in a child-friendly and safe environment.

 Who do we work with?

 The project is implemented with financial support of the European Union via the Structural Reform Support Programme and in cooperation with the European Commission's Directorate General for Structural Reform Support (DG REFORM).
 It is carried out in close cooperation with the Ministry of Justice of the Republic of Slovenia and other members of the Interagency Working Party (established by a Government decree in 2017), including: